 Concurrent with the Asset Sale, Spartan also announced a spin-out transaction (the "Spin-Out") of certain assets and associated liabilities (the "Logan Assets") predominantly in the Pouce Coupe, Simonette and Flatrock areas, as well as legacy production in the Noel area to a wholly owned subsidiary, Logan Energy Corp. ("Logan").
 The Logan Assets were transferred and conveyed to Logan from Spartan in consideration for one (1) common share of Logan (each, a "Logan Share") and one (1) purchase warrant of Logan per common share of Spartan ("Spartan Share"), and were distributed to eligible Spartan shareholders on July 6, 2023.
-The purchase warrants distributed to Spartan shareholders entitled the holder to purchase one (1) Logan Share at an exercise price of \$0.35 at any time on or before the close of business on July 31, 2023 (the "Transaction Warrants").
+As of July 6, 2023, Logan is no longer a wholly owned subsidiary of the Company (note 19).
+The purchase warrants distributed to Spartan shareholders entitled the holder to purchase one (1) Logan Share at an exercise price of \$0.35 at any time on or before the close of business on August 14, 2023 (the "Transaction Warrants) to give financial intermediaries additional time to process and submit required documentation with respect to the exercise.

-In aggregate, with the Asset Sale and the Spin-Out, the Company distributed \$9.50 per Spartan Share (note 13), one Logan Share per Spartan Share, and one Transaction Warrant per Spartan Share (the "Distribution") to eligible Spartan shareholders.
+In aggregate, with the Asset Sale and the Spin-Out, the Company distributed \$9.50 per Spartan Share (note 12), one Logan Share per Spartan Share, and one Transaction Warrant per Spartan Share (the "Distribution") to eligible Spartan shareholders.